fimmtiu/robot-arena/README.md

 ### Actions

+Calling one of these functions will immediately end the script and execute the action.

 `(move direction)`: If the indicated space is empty, moves the bot there; if not, same as `wait`.
 `(wait)`: Do nothing for one tick.
+`(shoot direction)`: Fire a laser in the given direction.
 `(shoot-nearest)`: Fire a laser at the nearest enemy or goal.
-Returns 1 if successful and 0 if there's nobody in sight.

 ### Math